-Many business owners who are thinking about retirement want to make a succession plan.
-CIBC estimates that more than half of family businesses will change hands by 2019, but very few have a transition plan in place to guide this change.
+Many business owners who are thinking about retirement want to make a succession plan, but very few have a plan in place.
 Without proper planning, small business owners may face difficulties selling their business, which could result in a loss of service and jobs for their community.
 In many cases, aspiring entrepreneurs lack the expertise to operate a business, or are unable to secure the necessary funds to buy one.

 An alternative option for business owners and communities is to transition the business to a co-operative.